 Patients entrust their health to highly trained doctors and surgeons every day.
 A patient should never have to wonder if they will be safe in doing so, but unfortunately, healthcare professionals make mistakes more often than people may think.
 Surgical mistakes can be some of the most serious instances of medical malpractice, and could end up causing severe injury or death to a patient.
 These mistakes can occur before, during, or after a procedure.

 If you or someone you know has been harmed by a medical professional due to a surgical mistake, you may be eligible for compensation.
-We invite you to contact our Fort Lauderdale surgical error attorneys to discuss potentially filing a claim – We have the experience to successfully handle your severe medical malpractice case.
+We invite you to contact our Fort Lauderdale medical malpractice attorneys to discuss potentially filing a claim – We have the experience to successfully handle your severe medical malpractice case.

 Our Medical Malpractice Case Results